camunda/camunda-docs-manual/content/reference/rest/external-task/post-complete.md

 ---

-Complete an external task and update process variables.
+Completes an external task by id and updates process variables.

 # Method